Will-777/spawn_mobs_mcpi/README.md

 ### Examples part ###
 From Raspberry Pi
 -----------------
-Be sure that Minecraft Pi game is turned Off.
+Be sure that your Minecraft Pi game is turned Off.
+This process is Offline.

-1) Select your world from the menu example : from the menu, press 2 and enter.
+1) Select your world from the menu according its number example : from the menu, press "2" and enter.

-2) give a name to your file first (e.g. myMCPI) by typing this command. myMCPI can be name you want.
+2) You have now the Python prompt.
+Give a name to your file first (e.g. myMCPI) by typing this command. myMCPI can be replaced by any name you want.
 ```python
 >>> myMCPI = mcpi_mobs_mgr()
 ```

-3) Add mobs by typing
+3) Add mobs by adding .addMob to your world, write the type and how many mobs you want.
 ```python
 >>> myMCPI.addMob("Pig", 10)
 ```
  x, y, z coordinate not implemented yet.
 Sorry.
- If you go around POS: 26.1 / 14.5 / -25.6
+ If you go around POS: 26.1 / 14.5 / -25.6 on your map
  you will find the Mobs you added.

 4.1) check how many mobs will be inside your world.